LEARNING FROM OUR TROUBLES

 GOOGLE MAPS – To see where the photo was taken, click HERE.

 And he said: “Naked I came from my mother’s womb, And naked shall I return there.
 The Lord gave, and the Lord has taken away; Blessed be the name of the Lord.”

 The enemy of Job is Satan!
-Job is unaware of the work of Satan.
-Satan is the one who has “taken away,” but only with God’s permission.
+Job did not acknowledge the existence of Satan.
+While Job is unaware of the work of Satan, our reading tells us that Job is wrong in the statement he makes in our key verse.
+Satan is the one who has “taken away,” not God.
 Even though Job believed that God was causing the disasters, he remained faithful to God.

+What an important lesson this is for us!
 Job is considered to be the oldest book in the Bible.
 The Sabeans and the Chaldeans were nomads who had not yet settled into cities as later history indicates.
 Job lived for 200 years, which makes him at the very least a contemporary of Abraham who lived for 175 years.
 Job uses the Name for God used by Abraham, “Shaddai,” 31 times.
 This means “The Almighty One.”
 There are no references to Israel, the Law or the Tabernacle.
 Therefore, we can conclude that Job did not have the first books of the Bible for his instruction.
-Because we have the Bible, we know far more than Job about the destructive spiritual powers waging war in this world.
+We know far more than Job about the destructive spiritual powers waging war in this world.
 As an example of the knowledge we have available to us, read 1 Peter 5:6-9.
-Satan is still active in this world, but we know that the death and resurrection are proof that Jesus took Satan’s evil actions upon Himself.
+Satan is still active in this world, but we know that the death and resurrection of Jesus are proof that God has taken Satan’s worst actions upon Himself.
 James 5:11b says, “You have heard of the perseverance of Job and seen the end intended by the Lord – that the Lord is very compassionate and merciful.”

 PRAYER FOR TODAY: